SirMorfield/video-doorbell/README.md

 The system also supports
 - `calling between users`

+## Changing apartment occupant(s) (names)
+1. Connect a computer to the `PoE switch`
+2. ssh into the `Touchscreen computer`: `ssh root@192.168.2.18`, password is `root`
+3. edit the occupants config file: `nano /root/video-doorbell/app/occupants.csv`
+4. run `/root/video-doorbell/production.sh` to load the config file, watch the output, it will tell you if you've not formatted the file correctly
+	- This script will also restart the `SIP` server, so give it at least 2 minutes for all the clients to reconnect.
+5. validate that the app has started correctly by making a test call

 ## Components
 Why these components?
-Because they had already been bought, so I might as well use them.
+Because they had already been bought, so I might as well use them.\
+This project uses names like `Indoor Station` throughout, this is a list of what those devices are.
 - FABS-810P/G(H)		Touchscreen computer

 - AXIS A8105-E 			Network	Video Door Station